helix environmental planning california logo

 Habitat Restoration/Construction Operations

-HELIX’s Construction Group, is seeking a highly motivated Landscape Habitat Restoration Technician with critical thinking skills and a strong work ethic to join our team in Rancho Cordova, Cali…
+HELIX’s Construction Group, is seeking a highly motivated Habitat Restoration Technician with a strong work ethic to join our San Diego County team in Spring Valley, California.
+We pride ourselv...

 Full-Time